What is graffiti?

-If you are under 18, it is against the law for anyone to sell you spray paint, unless you have a statutory declaration (a certain kind of official letter) from your employer, saying that you need the spray paint for your job.
+No, but if you are under 18, it is against the law for anyone to sell you spray paint, unless you have a statutory declaration (a certain kind of official letter) from your employer, saying that you need the spray paint for your job.

+It depends.
 A graffiti tool is anything that can be used to make graffiti, including things like spray paint or a marker pen.